 Associate Professor, Department of Biochemistry, Yong Loo Lin School of Medicine, NUS.

-Programme Leader, NUS Synthetic Biology for Clinical and Technological Innovation (SynCTI).
+Director, Singapore Consortium for Synthetic Biology (SINERGY) and NUS Synthetic Biology for Clinical and Technological Innovation (SynCTI).

 1. Microbiome engineering for prevention and treatment of human diseases.

 3. Engineering biology for production of value-added chemicals.

 - Pham HL, Wong A, Chua N, Teo WS, Yew WS, and Chang MW (2017) Engineering a riboswitch-based genetic platform for the self-directed evolution of acid-tolerant phenotypes.
 Nature Communications.
 8:411

 - Hwang IY, Koh E, Wong A, March JC, Bentley WE, Lee YS, and Chang MW (2017) Engineered probiotic Escherichia coli can eliminate and prevent Pseudomonas aeruginosa gut infection in animal models.
 Nature Communications.
 8:15028

 - Pham HL, Ho CL, Wong A, Lee YS, and Chang MW (2017) Applying the design-build-test paradigm in microbiome engineering.
 Current Opinion in Biotechnology.
 48:85–93

 - Hwang IY, Koh E, Kima HR, Yew WS, Chang MW (2016) Reprogrammable microbial cell-based therapeutics againstantibiotic-resistant bacteria Drug Resistance Updates.
 27 59–71

 - Lo T, Chng SH, Teo WS, Cho HS, Chang MW (2016) A Two-Layer Gene Circuit for Decoupling Cell Growth from Metabolite Production.
 Cell Systems.
 3:133-143.